Jan04

 The term “0402” generally refers to the imperial dimensions of electronic passive components for SMD type, which are 0.04″ x 0.02″ (approximately 1.0mm x 0.5mm) in size.
 Similarly, “0201” represents dimensions of 0.02″ x 0.01″ (approximately 0.6mm x 0.3mm).
 Other commonly used sizes include 0603, 0805, and 1206.

 Not only to deal with various electronic components of different sizes appearing on the same side of a PCB, but we also need to achieve good soldering quality.
 Therefore, we need to print different thicknesses of solder paste on the same side of the stencil to precisely control the amount volume of solder paste.
-Thus, special stencil called STEP-UP (partial thickening) and STEP-DOWN (partial thinning) have been developed.
-These stencils can increase the amount volume of solder paste by locally increasing the thickness of the stencil (step-up) or reduce the amount volume of solder paste by locally reducing the thickness of the stencil (step-down).
-STEP-UP stencils can also overcome the problem of unevenness of some component pins (COPOLANARITY), while STEP-DOWN can effectively control the soldering short problem of FINE PITCH component pins.
+Thus, a special stencil called “Step Stencil” have been developed.

 The Left picture shows that the step-up/step-down is processed on the other side of the squeegee blade.
 It means that the recommended step-up/step-down side should be closed to the PCB to prevent the squeegee blade from being easily damaged.
 Few step-up/step-down, however, is processed on the same side of the squeegee blade in accordance with some specific considerations.